- Need gas-powered tree cutter?

 The 460 accommodates bars measuring 18”, 20”, and 24”, so you have sufficient reach for high branches.

-Other features include an adjustable oil pump and an X-Torq design that reduces fuel consumption and emits fewer emissions than other chainsaws.
+Other attributes include an adjustable oil pump and an X-Torq design that reduces fuel consumption and emits fewer emissions than other chainsaws.

-It even has a quick-release air filter for trouble-free cleaning and replacement, which makes it score points in many chainsaw reviews.
+It works with a quick-release air filter for trouble-free cleaning and replacement, which makes it score points in many chainsaw reviews.

 #1 More affordable gas chainsaw for DIY